Sebastien Pillay

-Sebastien Pillay (born 26 January 1978) is a Seychelles politician.
-He has served as Leader of the Opposition in the National Assembly since 28 October 2020.
+Sebastien Pillay (born 26 January 1978) is a Seychellois politician who is the Vice President of Seychelles.
+He has served as Leader of the Opposition in the National Assembly since 28 October 2020 and was elected as Vice President of Seychelles as the Running Mate of Patrick Herminie in October 2025.

 Biography

 Sebastien Pillay was born on 26 January 1978.
 He received a Bachelor of Education (2004) from Edith Cowan University and a Master of Arts in Educational Leadership & Innovation (2008) from the University of Warwick.
 Pillay first worked as a mathematics teacher.
 After receiving promotions within the Department of Education, he then became a Lecturer at the University of Seychelles.

-Pillay was first elected to the National Assembly in 2011 on the United Seychelles (then called "People's Party") list.
-He was re-elected as a list candidate in 2016 and 2020.
+Pillay was first nominated as a proportionally elected Member of Seychelles National Assembly in 2011, and subsequently re-nominated in 2016 and 2020, serving throughout each term as a list candidate and not as an elected district representative on the United Seychelles list.
 He was sworn in as the Leader of the Opposition for the Assembly term beginning 28 October 2020.

 Pillay was a member of the Electoral Assessment Mission for the 2015 United Kingdom general election.

+In 2025, Hon.
+Sebastien Pillay was selected as the Running Mate of Patrick Herminie, representing the United Seychelles Party in the 2025 Presidential Election.
+After two rounds of voting, the party emerged victorious with 52.7% of the votes.

+Pillay Sworn in as Vice President of Seychelles on 28 October 2025.